Dennis M. Kratz

 His research emphasizes the continuation and transformation of the western “heroic” tradition from classical antiquity through medieval and modern literature.
-He studies the ways in which artists seek both to maintain the abiding qualities of that inheritance and to make it a vehicle for the expression of values more appropriate and meaningful for a contemporary audience.
+He studies the ways in which artists seek both to maintain the essential qualities of that inheritance and to make it a vehicle for the expression of values more appropriate and meaningful for a contemporary audience.
 He has published four books: Mocking Epic: Waltharius, Alexandreis and the Problem of Christian Heroism (1980); Waltharius and Ruodlieb (1984); The Romances of Alexander (1991); and, with Dr. Abby Robinson Kratz, Effective Listening Skills (1994).
-He has also published numerous articles and reviews on subjects ranging from epic poetry and the changing nature of heroism, translation and translation theory, and Fantasy and Science Fiction.
-A translator of classical and medieval literature, Dr. Kratz is a co-editor of the journal Translation Review and has served as President of the American Literary Translators Association.
+He has also published numerous articles and reviews on subjects ranging from epic poetry and the changing nature of heroism to translation, translation theory, and Fantasy and Science Fiction.
+A translator of classical and medieval literature, Dr. Kratz was co-editor of the journal Translation Review from 1980-2017 and has served as President of the American Literary Translators Association.

 Dr. Kratz is married to Dr. Abby Kratz, an Associate Provost at UT Dallas; they have one son, Matthew Kratz, who received an MA in History from UT Dallas.